 If one of the main reasons you travel is to meet new people from interesting cultures, Slovenia should be at the top of your log.
-The Slovenian people are exceptionally broad-minded, yet interestingly conservative, with a deep-seated confidence and patriotism that results in honestly warm hospitality – they love their young country so much that they can’t wait to share its many splendors with visiting travelers.
+The Slovenian people are exceptionally broad-minded, yet interestingly conservative, with deep-seated confidence and patriotism that results in honestly warm hospitality – they love their young country so much that they can’t wait to share its many splendours with visiting travellers.

 Fun fact: Slovenia is home to the oldest living vine in the world that still bears grapes.
 Over 400 years old, the ‘Old Vine’ still bears around 50 kg of grapes each year.

 Nowhere is the singular mishmash of Eastern European and Mediterranean influences for which Slovenia is known more evident that in its capital, Ljubljana.
 This exceptional destination was named the European Green Capital for 2016, due to its forward-thinking environmental policies that include a pedestrian-only CBD, as well as incentives for cyclists (look out for the bike-sharing programme when you’re there!).

 But aside from its incredible sustainability initiatives, Ljubljana is also just, well, cool.
 The country’s communist past resulted in a fair amount of Slovenian activists who took to the city to decorate its walls with beautiful street art propaganda.
 If this is your thing, make sure to visit the Metelkova district, where former army barracks were taken over by artists in the early 90s and converted into a vibrant creative epicenter.